Jonecon/Compression-tool/README.md

 **Encoder and Decoder**
 -
  - Encoder and Decoder based LZW compression Technique and Multi-Way Trie
- - Unpacker and Bitpacker, used to futher compression
+ - Unpacker and Bitpacker, used for futher compression

  **Usage**
  -